lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`

-In every field of research, they have their own naming convention for the variables of interest.
-In the case of cohorts, the term outcomes is used to mean the disease and is the y variable that is commonly seen in statistical notation.
+In cohort studys, there are commonly two-ish terms used: outcomes and exposure or predictor.
+The term outcomes is used to mean the disease and is the y variable commonly seen in statistical notation.
 The terms exposures or predictors represent the variables that relate to or potentially influence the outcome in some way.
-We think of these as variables that predict getting the disease or that if someone is exposed to that variable (for instance, cigarette smoke), the risk for the disease increases or sometimes may decrease.
+These are the variables that we think predict getting the disease (for instance, cigarette smoke and lung cancer).

 ---
 ## Framingham Heart Study